-Advancing Colorado's health and protecting the places we live, learn, work and play
+Advancing Colorado's health and protecting the places we live, learn, work, and play

-Dear parents/guardians of students in Colorado kindergarten - 12th grade schools for the 2022-23 school year:
+Dear parents/guardians of students in Colorado child cares, preschools, and Head Start programs for the 2022-23 school year:

-We know you're thinking of all the things you need to do to make sure your student is ready for school.
-Getting vaccinated is an important part of their school readiness and keeps children from catching and spreading diseases that can make them sick and potentially disrupt in-person learning.
+We know you're thinking of all the things you need to do to make sure your student is ready for child care and school.
+Getting vaccinated is an important part of their school readiness and keeps children from catching and spreading diseases that can make them sick and interfere with in-person learning.
 We wish you and your student a healthy school year!